USF-HII/usf-hii.github.io/pages/hii-hpc/purpose.md

 - **Local to the data.**
   Bioinformatics data can range from Gigabytes to many Terabytes in size.
-As the size of the data increases, transfer times may requires weeks or months to copy to local storage and compute resources.
+As the size of the data increases, transfer times may require weeks or months to copy locally.